MicrosoftDocs/sql-docs/docs/sql-server/end-of-support/sql-server-end-of-life-overview.md

 - [SQL Server 2019](../../database-engine/install-windows/supported-version-and-edition-upgrades-version-15.md)

 Tools:
-   -  [Database Experimentation Assistant](../../dea/database-experimentation-assistant-overview.md) can help evaluate the target version of SQL Server for a specific workload.
+-  [Database Experimentation Assistant](../../dea/database-experimentation-assistant-overview.md) can help evaluate the target version of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] for a specific workload.
-   -  [Data Migration Assistant](../../dma/dma-overview.md) can help detect compatibility issues that can impact database functionality in your new version of SQL Server.
+-  [Data Migration Assistant](../../dma/dma-overview.md) can help detect compatibility issues that can impact database functionality in your new version of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
+-  [Query Tuning Assistant](../../relational-databases/performance/upgrade-dbcompat-using-qta.md) can help to tune workloads that may experience adverse effects when upgrading the database compatibility.

-The following image provides an example of innovation over the various versions of SQL Server throughout the years:
+The following image provides an example of innovation over the various versions of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] throughout the years:

 ![25 years of SQL Server innovation](media/sql-server-end-of-life-overview/sql-server-version-improvements.png)